 First Aid Kit Packing List

-Below is a list of essential must-haves to bring from home while traveling within China, which are especially handy if you're traveling with kids.
+This is a list of essential must-haves to bring from home while traveling within China, especially handy if you're traveling with children.

 - Your prescription medication: You should bring an ample supply with you for the entire duration of your trip.
 You should also bring along the actual doctor's prescriptions if you can, just on the rare possibility you are questioned in customs.
 It's important to see your physician before you go to China to ensure you have all the prescriptions you need before you begin your travel.

-- Headache medication: Bringing along your favorite headache medication is essential.
+- Headache medication: Bringing along your favorite headache or pain relief medication is essential.
 Ibuprofen is widely available in China (as a brand called Fenbid in Chinese).
 But if you prefer acetaminophen, then you'll want to pack some Tylenol.

-- Diarrhea/nausea medication: Even if the food you eat is fine (and it most likely will be), it could still upset your stomach if you aren't used to it.
-For bad cases of diarrhea, it's great to have Cypro along with you.
+- Diarrhea/nausea medication: Even if the food you eat is fine (and it most likely will be), it could still upset your stomach if you aren't used to it simply because the foods and spices are not familiar.
+For bad cases of diarrhea, it's great to have Cipro, an antibiotic, along with you.
 Ask your physician about a prescription.

 - Band-aids: These are nice to have the occasional blister from long walks.
 You can find band-aids even in the toiletry section of convenience stores but again, it's nice to have them already with you when you need them.